-Police hunt for man's body in field
+Hunt for man's body a decade after death

 Jesse Richards murder: Police hunt for body in Corley

-Police search teams are hunting a field for the body of a father-of-three almost a decade after his death.
+Police teams are searching a field for the body of a father-of-three almost a decade after his death.

 Jesse Richards, 40, died in Evesham, Worcestershire, in July 2009, but his remains have never been found despite police offering a £10,000 reward.